JoshuaACasey/bunnyislewd.com/content/_index.md

 # Cam schedule

 I stream in the pacific west coast time.
-Your best bet is to follow me on [Snapchat](https://snapchat.com/add/bunnyislewd) so you get notified when I go live.
-You can also follow me on [Twitter](https://twitter.com/bunnyislewd) or follow me on Chaturbate so you get email notifications.
+You should follow me on [Snapchat](https://snapchat.com/add/bunnyislewd) so you get notified when I go live.
+You can also follow me on [Twitter](https://twitter.com/bunnyislewd) or follow me on Chaturbate so you get email notifications when I go live.

 # Check out my profiles